In the Littlev Graphics Library the basic building blocks of a user interface are the objects. For example:

 With buffered drawing there is no flickering because the image is created firstly in the memory (VDB), therefore scrolling, dragging and animations can be used.
 In addition it enables the use of other graphical effects like anti-aliasing, transparency (opacity) and shadows.

 To use buffered drawing set LV_VDB_SIZE to > LV_HOR_RES in lv_conf.h and register a disp_flush function.

 In buffered mode you can use double VDB to parallelly execute rendering into one VDB and coping pixels to your frame buffer from an other.
 The copy should use DMA or other hardware acceleration to work in the background to let the CPU to do other things.
 In lv_conf.h the LV_VDB_DOUBLE 1 enables this feature.

 Keep in mind it's not sure that the unbuffered drawing is faster.
 During the rendering process a pixel is overwritten multiple times (e.g. background, button, text are above each other).
 This way in unbuffered mode the library needs to access the external memory or display controller several times which is slower then writing/reading the internal RAM.

 The following table summarizes the differences between the two drawing methods:

 |Memory usage||No extra||>~1/10 screen|

-In lv_conf.h you can enable the anti-aliasing of fonts (LV_FONT_ANTIALIAS) or the full scren (LV_ANTIALIAS).
-The full screen anti-alias is supported only in buffered mode (LV_VDB_SIZE > 0) and the quality of font anti-aliasing is better in buffered mode as well.
+In lv_conf.h you can enable the anti-aliasing with LV_ANTIALIAS 1.
+The anti-aliasing is supported only in buffered mode (LV_VDB_SIZE > LV_HOR_RES).

 LittlevGL - Open-source Embedded GUI Library